Otwiine/website/README.md

-# Web-Dev
+# Website
-HTML, CSS and JavaScript files for websites I'm working on.
+HTML, CSS and JavaScript files for my personal website.
-Will mainly be focusing on Front-end